-Here’s a sample of the layering combos I did with my daughter:
+Here’s an example of the layering combos I did with my daughter.

 Summer (with the air-conditioning)

-Bonus Tip: Unless your baby’s hair is damp, never put a hat on a swaddled baby.
+Bonus Tip: Never put a hat on a swaddled baby.
 This can easily lead to overheating.

 For being immobile, babies are crafty little things.
 If you have a Houdini baby, chances are he will break through just about any swaddle occasionally.
 When he does, be super low-key about it.
 Go in, rewrap him, and get the heck out of there.
 Don’t take it as a sign that your baby’s naptime is over.